In this beautiful homily for 5th Sunday in Ordinary Time, Year A, Father Hanly shows us how easy it is to be good!

 Unfortunately, though, sometimes laziness, selfishness, and perhaps worst of all, fear, cowardice, our life perhaps could be dimmed so that we become shadows of the people that we really are and that God puts His trust and faith in.

 And so we pray: Lord help us to believe in our own goodness and to let the light of that goodness shine about us.
-On seeing this light, perhaps others will find their way out of the darkness and your name (inaudible).
+On seeing this light, perhaps others will find their way out of the darkness and Your name always will be glorified.“

 In the name of the Father and the Son and the Holy Spirit.